7imon7ays/protein-matcher/README.md

 ### Known compatibility issues

+- The lack of a `manifest.json` file in the frontend code causes Google Chrome to print a syntax error to the console.
-- The overflow property behaves differently in Firefox.
+- The `overflow` property behaves differently in Firefox.
 - iOS Safari does not display the keyboard when the page loads in spite of the text field's `autofocus` property.

-## Other possible improvements
+## Future improvements

 - File uploading could be more intuitive.
 It's not immediately obvious that the user has to click the search button once they've selected a file.
 - Add unit tests, especially for server code.
-- Support FASTA format in file upload.
+- Support FASTA format for file upload.
-- Report to the user when a search has failed too many times and will no longer be retried.
+- Display when a search has failed too many times and will no longer be retried.
 - Validate the user's input both client- and server-side.
-DNA sequences should have a minimum length and only consist of As, Gs, Cs, and Ts.
+DNA sequences should have a minimum length and consist of As, Gs, Cs, and Ts only.
 The app could also reject DNA sequences that contain the right characters but no known codons before sending a request to the NCBI servers.
 - Cache previously matched sequences in Redis to further reduce API calls.
 Sequences can be cached across users.
 - Allow users to log in and out.
 - Rate limit users so that they don't abuse the NCBI servers.